 Eleanor’s consultancy practice model is rooted in the fields of Implementation Science, Structural Dynamics, and Process Work.
 Eleanor is experienced in change management, innovation and leadership and her specialist practice field is the delivery of improved outcomes through organisational, systems, and service change strategies.
 She has practice and management experience in community development, child and family services, and services to address youth homelessness and education exclusion.
 She was the founding Chief Executive of youngballymun, a pioneering prevention and early intervention initiative in children's services that embedded evidence based, outcomes focussed innovations in services to children and families across primary health care, early care and education, primary schools and family and community support services.
 Eleanor provides implementation informed coaching, consultancy, and training services in leadership, change management and organisational development.

-Fiona Mitchell is Strategy and Alignment Lead for the Centre for Excellence for Looked After Children in Scotland (CELCIS).
+Fiona Mitchell is Strategy and Alignment Lead for the CELCIS – the Centre for Excellence for Children's Care and Protection.

 Fiona holds responsibility for supporting colleagues and programmes within CELCIS to be evidence-informed in their focus and approach, and to embed an approach to continuous learning and evaluation internally.
 In the past, she has worked as an applied researcher within academic, policy and practice context related to children’s rights, wellbeing and services.
 She has a keen interest in bridging between research, policy and practice to maximise opportunities for services and practices to be the best that they can for people.
 During the last few years, she has developed as an implementation practitioner while actively supporting implementation teams guiding change to better address child neglect within three local administrative areas in Scotland.
 As part of this work, guided by and drawing on Caryn Ward’s contribution to the field, Fiona has gained experience in working to develop, test and apply measurements that can support assessing implementation capacity within systems.